Jankie-codes/WorkoutLogApp/README.md

 - As a user, I want to be able to see my PRs over time for any particular lift.
 - As a user, I want to be able to save my previous workout data to file (if I so choose).
 - As a user, I want to be able to load my previous workout data from file (if I so choose).

+## Instructions for Grader

+- You can generate the first required action related to adding sets to a workout by clicking the "Add set" button on the sidebar, filling in information for the exercise, weight, reps, and date, and clicking the "Add set" button below to process the information.
+-